 - Pain and suffering

 - Emotional distress

 - Lost companionship

-For example, if you estimate that your injuries are worth $40,000-70,000.
+For example, if you estimate that your injuries are worth $40,000 to $70,000.
 Don't counter-offer with $40,000 because you'll have nowhere to go.
-Also don't counter with $55,000, since that doesn't give you much room to maneuver, either.
-Instead, you’ll probably counter with close to $70,000, which is the upper end of what you consider a fair settlement.
+Also, don't counter with $55,000 since that doesn't give you much room to maneuver, either.
+Instead, you might counter with close to $70,000, which is the upper end of what you consider a fair settlement.